cxTs/matrix_like_rain/README.md

 https://github.com/emilyxxie/green_rain

-Because i love to reinvente the wheel, it's all made of raw javascript.
+Because i love to re-invent the wheel, it's all made of raw javascript.